vnlcv/sgp4Arduino/README.md

+Tracking.ino - This code tracks one satellite using its TLE (Two-Line Element) data using SGP4 algorithm and TickTwo library.
-Sgp4Tracker.ino - Takes one satellite TLE data from SD card and run SGP4.
-Continuously outputs azimuth and elevation angles until satellite is below 45 degrees
+It calculates and outputs azimuth and elevation angles of the satellite every second.

-ReadWriteSgp4Tracker.ino - Writes one satellite TLE data to tle.txt on SD card.
-Reads TLE data from SD card, reads GPS and time from GPS module, and run SGP4.
-Continuously outputs azimuth and elevation angles until satellite is below 45 degrees. (time method to be verified, satellite has accelerated orbit)

-Sgp4TrackerV2.ino - Select the closest satellite above 45° elevation (contains error, new code in branch project 2232)
+It also shows when the satellite is trackable - above 25 degrees.

+The reference coordinates and reference TLE are used to test the code.
+User is on equator and satellite orbits over equator (inclination and eccentricity = 0 in TLE).
+As satellite passes over user, azimuth switches from 270° to 90°.